Video: How to make a simple and delicious green smoothie

 My favourite superfoods are: maca, for energy and balance, baobab for healthy gut and vitamin C, hemp seeds for protein, raw cacao for all my chocolate recipes and magnesium and lucuma for a natural sweetness that is internally healing.

 Remember to keep it cool and add either frozen fruit or veg (my preferred source as it is quicker and easier) or ice – lets face it a warm green smoothie is not going to taste as good!!
 My favourite tip is to freeze your bananas when they are at the perfect ripeness stage, just remember to peel them first, you can keep them stored in a sealable plastic freezer bag.

 You will need a high-speed blender to make your smoothies especially if you are using ice or frozen fruit.
-The nutribullet is a great space saving blender which is perfect for making smoothies and is super easy to use and clean.
-Otherwise a high speed blender such as a vitamix will make you a smoothie in less than 60 seconds plus be a kitchen staple for many other healthy recipes too.
+Find a small blender which is perfect for making smoothies and is super easy to use and clean.
+Otherwise a high speed blender will make you a smoothie in less than 60 seconds plus be a kitchen staple for many other healthy recipes too.

 Basic Kiddie Friendly Green Protein Smoothie

 1 cup coconut water

 1 small ripe banana – peeled

 1-2 cubes of frozen spinach or 1-2 cups of fresh

 2-3 ice cubes – more if you are using fresh spinach and want a colder smoothie